The CRT Displays

 98776A RGB Interface

-In order to use this RGB interface with a standard RGB monitor, the monitor has to support a non-interlaced bandwith of at least 30 MHz (pixel clock is exactly 29.7984 MHz) and the following sync timings:
+In order to use this RGB interface with a standard RGB monitor, the monitor has to support a non-interlaced bandwidth of at least 30 MHz (pixel clock is exactly 29.7984 MHz) and the following sync timings:

 Vertical sync: 60 Hz with 550 µsec low during vertical blank every 16.7 msec